 The UP Homepage gives you information about the latest news and products from UP.
-You will find any technical information and accessories for your UP Trango XC2, as well as many useful things that are necessary for flying.
+You will find any technical information and accessories for your UP Ascent3, as well as many useful things that are necessary for flying.

-Beside paragliders, harnesses and flying equipment you will also find the latest UP clothing collection with the latest flying garments, and the "News" section, which will keep you updated with all activities around UP.
+Beside paragliders, harnesses and flying equipment you will also find the new "Skywear" collection with the latest flying garments and the "News" section, which will keep you updated with all activities around UP.